leetim13/Android-Game-Center-App/Phase2/TEAM.md

 =============RESPONSIBILITIES=============

 ## Timothy Lee
-- Designed User Interface (including corresponding Activities xml's and interactive buttons) for Starting Activity, GameCenterActivity, ProfilesActivity, and TilesSettingsActivity).
+- Designed User Interface (including corresponding Activities xml's and interactive buttons) Example for Sliding Tiles Game is Starting Activity, GameCenterActivity, ProfilesActivity, and TilesSettingsActivity).

+- Continued to work on UI (Main displayed Activities [GameActivity TF) for the other 2 games).
+Used photoshop to create 2048 tiles to correspond with color scheme.

 - Implemented corresponding activities' xml's using constraint layout, and set onClick button listeners for corresponding buttons and their functions.

 - Modified and uploaded all background images for the project via tools like Adobe PhotoShop and Adobe Color CC in order for images and font colors to be consistent to the chosen color scheme of (#f2a0d4 [@color pink], #045aa9[@color PrimaryColor], #94d7a3[@color Accent],
     #94d7a3 [@color Green], #f07c65[@color Orange],#FF430346 [@color PrimaryDark]).

 - Helped with debugging and refactoring code smells and naming conventions/javadoc to match consistency.

+- Implemented helper functions like InputFilterMinMax and OnSwipeTouchListener to detect swiping gesture and direction for 2048 game.

+- Completed walkthrough pdf with diagrams and thorough explainations to match criteria and worked on Powerpoint Presentation slides.

 ##Junxuan Wu